A fast and effective kernel two-sample test for large-scale data

 We compare the new test with the existing fast kernel two-sample tests proposed by \cite{zaremba2013b} and \cite{jitkrittum2016interpretable}.
-We denote the proposed test in \cite{zaremba2013b} by MMD-B and two tests in \cite{jitkrittum2016interpretable} by ME-full and SCF-full, respectively.
-We also cosider the Hotelling's $\textrm{T}^2$ test as a baseline.
+We denote the test proposed in \cite{zaremba2013b} by MMD-B, and the two tests in \cite{jitkrittum2016interpretable} as ME-full and SCF-full, respectively.
+We also consider Hotelling's $\textrm{T}^2$ test as a baseline.
 We use the Gaussian kernel for all tests.
-For ME-full and SCF-full, the bandwidth of Gaussian kernel and test locations are fully optimized on a training sample.
-For a fair comparison, the bandwidth of Gaussian kernel used in MMD-B is also optimized by a grid search, while the median heuristic is used in the new test.
-An implementation of the existing methods is available at \url{https://github.com/wittawatj/interpretable-test}, provided in \cite{jitkrittum2016interpretable}.
+For ME-full and SCF-full, the bandwidth of the Gaussian kernel and test locations are fully optimized on a training sample.
+For a fair comparison, the bandwidth of the Gaussian kernel used in MMD-B is also optimized by a grid search, while the median heuristic is used in the new test.
+An implementation of the existing methods is available at \url{https://github.com/wittawatj/interpretable-test}, as provided in \cite{jitkrittum2016interpretable}.

-Here, we follow the simulation setup in \cite{jitkrittum2016interpretable} for the comparison between the test power and sample size $(m=n)$/dimension $(d)$.
-In addition, we check the comptutational cost of the tests.
-The number of test locations $J$ is set to be 5 for ME-full and SCF-full and the significance level is set to be 0.01 for all the experiments.
+We follow the simulation setup in \cite{jitkrittum2016interpretable} to compare the test power and sample size $(m=n)$ and dimension $(d)$.
+Additionally, we check the computational cost of the tests.
+The number of test locations $J$ is set to be 5 for ME-full and SCF-full, and the significance level is set to 0.01 for all experiments.